eskay993/HomeAssistant-Kasa-HS100-Control/README.md

 # Home Assistant Kasa HS100 Control
-A custom integration for home assistant to control the Kasa HS100 plugs
+A custom integration for home assistant to control the Kasa HS100 plugs.
+99.9% of the credit goes to these lovely people below.
+I just hacked my through it all to get it working for the HS100!

+I've tested with an HS100 for about a week and all working great.
+I am a novice coder (understatement!), so I can't offer a huge ammount of support or gurantee it won't melt your HA server.

 ## Installation